juliuzfan/ts-node-express-template/README.md

-# TypeScript + NodeJS + NodeJS + Docker – Production Ready Setup Template
+# TypeScript + NodeJS + Express + Docker – Production Ready Setup Template

 This is a project template for NodeJS webservice RESTful API with typescript.